jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 91D Commissioner may make public rulings
 The Commissioner may at any time make a public ruling on how a taxation law applies in relation to any type of person and any type of arrangement.

-### 91DA Content and notification of a public ruling
+### 91DA Content and publication of a public ruling
 (1) A public ruling must state—Anything that does not contain these statements is not a public ruling.
   (a) that it is a public ruling made under section 91D; and (b) the taxation law or laws on which it is a ruling; and